AWegnerGitHub/awegnergithub.github.io-content/2022_08_28_complete_developer_guide_golang.md

 to make the few changes needed locally.

 My other small complaint is the relatively short lessons.
-I love bite sized lessons, but when a lesson is between 4 and 10 minutes and the first minute and last minute are spent summarizing the previous lesson and giving you and idea of what the next lesson will be, there is a lot of time spend reviewing.
+I love bite sized lessons, but when a lesson is between 4 and 10 minutes and the first minute and last minute are spent summarizing the previous lesson and giving you an idea of what the next lesson will be, there is a lot of time spent reviewing.

 ## Conclusion